 For shoulder season, buggy times of the year or my increasingly rare group trips (when I can’t use a large footprint), the SMD Skyscape Trekker is a reasonably light solo shelter.
 A little funky to set up at first, but once the learning curve is achieved, it is a nice little shelter.
 The Skyscape Scout is 10 oz more in weight and $100 less but is otherwise the same shelter.
 A good choice if looking for a budget shelter that is still effective.

 The Lunar Duo is my two person backpacking shelter of choice.
-Once in a great while, I’ll take a friend, but more often than not, the Lunar Duo is used with The Former Wife.
+Once in a great while, I’ll take a friend, but more often than not, the Lunar Duo is used with a past partner.
 The Lunar Duo is a lightweight tent that is spacious for two, sturdy and does not feel too minimalist.
 And has two separate, and relationship saving, vestibules.
 Fantastic.

 At sub-3lbs, single wall, free standing shelter ideally suited for winter backpacking when on the move and not making an extended basecamp.
 Technically the shelter is for two people; really better suited for one.
 At the end of a day of winter backpacking, I just want to set up something quick, get in my bag and get dinner going.
 The Black Diamond Firstlight fills that role.
 A bit of a splurge because the range of use is limited..for winter backpacking only.
 Does not breathe well, but in the cold and dry Colorado winters that is fine.
 The addition of a candle lantern makes the long winter nights a bit cheerier and helps cut down on condensation, too.

 None.
 Zip.
 That’s it.
 No more backpacking shelters to list.